 No wonder there is lots of hesitation about it in the U.S. However, the deeper motivation for an introduction of centralized examinations in the United States is to lifting student performance and so ensuring lasting nation’s economic stability while that of Germany is to educating future citizens for democracy and ensuring the nation’s political stability.

-Interestingly, the whole issue of school accountability in the U.S. with its implication of student performance and to-parent accountability seems to not exist at all within Germany’s public education system – nor in a perception of necessity by neither party.
+Interestingly, the whole issue of school accountability in the U.S. with its implication of student performance and to-parent accountability seems to exist to a negligible extend only, within Germany’s public education system.
 The issue of ‘difficult’ schools does exist, though.
 ‘Problematic’ or ‘difficult’ schools are usually located in the big cities’ peripheries – in contrast to America where they are not in the suburbs but rather in the cities’ centers.

 In Germany, the term ‘difficult’ schools is related to – in public as well as in professional opinion – as those with lots of students with a migration background, mostly of an earlier 2nd or 3d generation.
 Students of these schools are given a second chance with the option of external examinations in Germany.
 If they fail in the centralized examinations or leave school earlier after the obligatory years of compulsory education being completed, they’ve still got a chance to take the degree later.